AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 **Accessibility enhancements in Experience Manager Assets**

-* Users can now access and focus the interactive user interface options in [!UICONTROL References] list of assets using keyboard keys (NPR-34115).
+* Using the keyboard keys, users can now access and focus on the interactive user interface options in [!UICONTROL References] list of assets (NPR-34115).

-* Screen reader now announce the options in search filter as expandable accordions (NPR-34104).
+* Screen reader now announces the intended action of the predicates on search page (NPR-34104).

 * Search page and search result page now have more informative titles for better understanding of screen reader users (NPR-34093).

-* Screen readers now announce the options to delete the selected tags in [!UICONTROL Basic] tab of asset [!UICONTROL Properties] buttons to delete the selected tags (NPR-33972).
+* Screen readers now announce the options to delete the selected tags in [!UICONTROL Basic] tab of asset [!UICONTROL Properties] page (NPR-33972).

-* The elements in each row in list view are now correctly announced as the elements of the same row by screen readers (NPR-33932).
+* The elements in each row in list view are now announced as the elements of the same row by screen readers (NPR-33932).

-* User focus when navigating using Tab key now correctly moves to the close option in version preview (NPR-33863).
+* User focus when navigating using `Tab` key now moves to the close option in version preview (NPR-33863).

-* User focus now correctly moves to search icon after Omnisearch is closed (NPR-33705).
+* User focus now moves to search icon after Omnisearch is closed (NPR-33705).

-* The actionable user interface options now have more prominent visual focus with enhanced contrast when focused using keyboard keys.
-Therefore, sighted keyboard users can now differentiate the focused areas (NPR-33542).
+* The actionable user interface options now have more prominent visual focus with enhanced contrast when navigated using keyboard keys.
+The keyboard users can identify the focused areas (NPR-33542).

-* The drag functionality using keyboard now correctly functions in [!UICONTROL Metadata Schema Editor] in browse mode of screen reader (CQ-4296326).
+* The drag functionality using keyboard now works in [!UICONTROL Metadata Schema Editor] in browse mode of screen reader (CQ-4296326).

-* In the link sharing dialog, when navigating in browse mode, the screen readers,
+* In the link sharing dialog, when navigating in browse mode, a screen reader,

-  * now do not narrate the table information as soon as the dialog is loaded.
+  * Does not narrate the table information as soon as the dialog is loaded.

-  * can navigate to all the listed auto-suggestions.
+  * Can navigate to all the listed auto-suggestions.

-  * now narrate the displayed auto-suggestions for the [!UICONTROL Add Email Address/Search] (CQ-4294232).
+  * Narrates the displayed auto-suggestions for the [!UICONTROL Add Email Address/Search] (CQ-4294232).

-* Use of the Esc key to remove the quick action icons from thumbnail view no longer removes keyboard focus from the last focused item (CQ-4293554).
+* Use of the `Esc` key to remove the quick action icons from card view no longer removes keyboard focus from the last focused item (CQ-4293554).

-* Screen reader now announces text alternatives, which depict their functionality, for icons (such as chevrons) instead of their literal names (CQ-4272943).
+* For interactive options on the user interface, screen reader now announces their purpose rather than the literal names of the icons (CQ-4272943).

-* Keyboard focus now successfully moves to [!UICONTROL Flyout], [!UICONTROL InlineZoom], [!UICONTROL Shoppable_Banner], [!UICONTROL Zoom_dark], [!UICONTROL Zoom_light], [!UICONTROL ZoomVertical_dark], and [!UICONTROL ZoomVertical_light] options when navigating using keyboard Tab key in asset details [!UICONTROL Viewers] in Dynamic Media (CQ-4290605).
+* Keyboard focus now successfully moves to [!UICONTROL Flyout], [!UICONTROL InlineZoom], [!UICONTROL Shoppable_Banner], [!UICONTROL Zoom_dark], [!UICONTROL Zoom_light], [!UICONTROL ZoomVertical_dark], and [!UICONTROL ZoomVertical_light] options when navigating using keyboard Tab key in asset details [!UICONTROL Viewers] in [!DNL Dynamic Media] (CQ-4290605).

 * [!UICONTROL Save & Close] option on asset [!UICONTROL Properties] page can now be accessed using keyboard keys (NPR-34107).